pkastner/css-groundhog/docs/_pages/index.md

 permalink: false
 theme: theme--blue
 firstBreadcrumbEntry: true
+header:
+  url: /assets/images/header/groundhog.svg
+  title: "Welcome to Groundhog!
+CSS Components for Dynatrace"
 ---

-# Welcome to Groundhog!
-CSS Components for Dynatrace
+## What is Groundhog

 This is Groundhog, a CSS library for all Dynatrace web entities.
 Think Bootstrap, but pretty, modern and fast.